 Success Story: Deepak Hayer

-Deepak Hayer and his wife Sunita came to Canada from India when he was 29 years old.
+Deepak Hayer and his wife Sunita came to Sault Ste.
+Marie, Ontario from India when he was 29 years old.
 Already a civil engineer specializing in water supply management, Mr. Hayer had to fulfill Canadian requirements before he could work as an engineer in Canada.
 In the time it took to gain Canadian credentials, he drove a taxi.